syniuhin/Readily/README.md

 ![Screencast](http://i61.tinypic.com/2la7xc1.gif)

+*this is screencast from older version with other name*

 With this technology you can read up to 1200 words per minute instead of 220 when reading normally.

 ##Features